MJWunderlich/log4web/README.md

 __In application:__

 ````
-// This instance will use the 'ui.notify' logger, since it's the closest match
+// This instance will use the 'ui.dom' logger, since it's the closest match
-var instance = new Log4JSInstance('ui.notify.dom');
+var instance = new Log4JSInstance('ui.dom.notifications');
 ...
 instance.info('Image has uploaded successfully');
 ````